pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 A link is a piece of road connecting two intersections or connecting an intersection to the boundary of the traffic network.
 If we think of the traffic network as a directed graph, "link" is another name for a directed edge.
 Each link may have several incoming turns from other links, and several outgoing turns to other links.
-Each turn has some number of incoming lanes, which affects its saturation flow rate (for simplicity we assume that the number of lanes does not change throughout the link).
+Each turn has some number of incoming lanes, which affects its saturation flow rate, i.e. the highest rate at which the turn can drain traffic (for simplicity we assume that the number of lanes does not change throughout the link).
 The number of lanes on the link is equal to the sum of the number of lanes over all of its outgoing turns.

 The van den Berg - Lin - Xi (BLX) model is a traffic flow model that strikes a good balance between simplicity and detail.
 The model operates in discrete time-steps of equal duration (although in principle the duration